 ANNUAL REPORTS . . .
 The District will provide certain updated financial information and operating data to certain information to the MSRB annually.
-The information to be updated includes all quantitative financial information and operating data with respect to the District of the general type included in this Official Statement in tables 2 through 12 and "APPENDIX A - Excerpts from the Annual Financial Report," if audited such financial statements in APPENDIX A are then available.
-The District will update and provide this information within six months after the end of each fiscal year.
+The information to be updated includes all quantitative financial information and operating data with respect to the District of the general type included in this Official Statement in tables 1 through 4 and in APPENDIX C. The District will update and provide this information within six months after the end of each fiscal year.
 The District will provide the updated information to the MSRB.

 The District may provide updated information in full text or may incorporate by reference certain other publicly available documents, as permitted by SEC Rule 15c2-12 (the "Rule").
 The updated information will include audited financial statements, if completed by the required time.
-If audited financial statements are not available within twelve months after any such fiscal year end, the District will file unaudited financial statements within twelve months after any such fiscal year end and audited financial statements when the audit report becomes available.
-Any such financial statements will be prepared in accordance with the accounting principles described in "APPENDIX A - Excepts from the Annual Financial Report" or such other accounting principles as the District may be required to employ from time to time pursuant to state law or regulation.
+If audited financial statements are not available within twelve months after any such fiscal year end, the District will file unaudited financial statements within twelve months after any such fiscal year end, and audited financial statements when the audit report becomes available.

 The District's current fiscal year end is September 30.
-Accordingly, it must provide updated information by March 31 of each year unless the District changes its fiscal year.
+Accordingly, it must provide updated disclosure information by March 31 of each year and audited financial statements by March 31 unless the District changes its fiscal year.
 If the District changes its fiscal year, it will notify the MSRB of the change.